Eva Terčelj

 Eva Terčelj (born 21 January 1992) is a Slovenian slalom canoeist who has competed at the international level since 2007.

-She won four medals in at the ICF Canoe Slalom World Championships with a gold (K1: 2019), a silver (K1 team: 2022) and two bronzes (K1 team: 2010, 2013).
-She also won a gold and a silver medal at the European Championships.
+She won five medals at the ICF Canoe Slalom World Championships with a gold (K1: 2019), a silver (K1 team: 2022) and three bronzes (Kayak cross: 2023; K1 team: 2010, 2013).
+She also won three medals (2 golds and 1 silver) at the European Championships.

-Terčelj competed at two Olympic Games.
+Terčelj competed at three Olympic Games.
 She finished in 13th place in the K1 event at the 2012 Summer Olympics in London after being eliminated in the semifinal.
-She also competed in the K1 event at the delayed 2020 Summer Olympics in Tokyo, finishing 24th after, once again, being eliminated in the semifinal.
+She then competed in the K1 event at the delayed 2020 Summer Olympics in Tokyo, finishing 24th after, once again, being eliminated in the semifinal.
+At the 2024 Summer Olympics in Paris, she finished 7th in the K1 event and 18th in kayak cross.

 In 2010 Eva Terčelj finished the Bežigrad Grammar School and in 2018 received a master's degree in architecture from the Faculty of Architecture at the University of Ljubljana.